-This summer, Geiger sat at an outdoor café and recounted the Kafkaesque experience of spending months trying to reclaim his cash and his car from police custody.
-He learned he was not the only falsely accused individual fighting back, and emphasized that if he hadn’t found pro bono legal representation, he might have joined the majority of those who stopped trying to regain their possessions.
-According to a 2012 City Paper investigation, around 90 percent of people who have had their property taken away abandon their reclamation efforts during the first stage of the forfeiture process.
+This summer, Geiger sat at an outdoor café and recounted the Kafkaesque experience of spending months trying to reclaim his cash and car from police custody.
+While he learned he was not the only falsely accused individual fighting back, he also emphasized that if he hadn’t found pro bono legal representation, he might have joined the majority of those who gave up on recovering their stolen possessions.

 “In Philadelphia, the overwhelming majority of people who have their property seized give up on trying to get it back,” Frommer said.
 “Even if they’ve done nothing wrong, it’s simply not worth it.
 That’s why we’re involved.”

-Meanwhile, concerns surrounding the city’s forfeiture program have become a recurring theme of the Philadelphia DA’s race.
-Democrat Larry Krasner has vowed to end the program altogether, while Republican Beth Grossman remains defensive of her former office, pointing out the program allows law enforcement to get dirty money off the street and quickly seal drug houses.
+As his lawsuit continues to unfold, concerns surrounding the city’s forfeiture program have become a recurring theme of the Philadelphia DA’s race.
+Democrat Larry Krasner has vowed to end the program altogether, while Republican Beth Grossman remains defensive of her former office, pointing out the program allows law enforcement to get dirty money off the street, while quickly seizing and sealing drug houses.